 This course reviews the important mathematical tools and methods used in economic and finance.
 Students will have plenty of chances to practice and get familiar with these techniques during the course.
 The course is intended to prepare students for the master-level study in economics and finance at PHBS.
-The class will start from reviewing the basic math concepts and algebra and then move through topics including differential and integral calculus, optimization, as well as the applications in financial economics.
+The class will start from reviewing the basic math concepts and algebra and then move through topics including differential calculus and optimization, matrix algebra, probability theory and statistics, as well as the applications in financial economics.
 The proofs and derivations will be kept to a minimum but the class will still be mathematical in nature.
-Students are strongly recommended to read the lecture notes, reference books and practice on your own beyond finishing the homework.
-On average, students should spend about 14 hours per week (i.e. 2 hours/day) IN ADDITION TO the lecture time on studying for this course.
+Students are strongly recommended to read the lecture notes, reference books and practice on your own beyond finishing the homeworks.
+On average, students should spend about 14 hours per week (i.e. 2 hours/day) in addition to the lecture time on studying for this course.